hanabi/hanabi.github.io/Reference.md

   * Alice knows that on this turn, she is expected to play the red 2, unless she has a really good clue to give.
   * Alice sees that if she plays the red 2, then Bob will probably have nothing to do, and will go on to discard the blue 1.
   * At that point, the red 5 will be on chop, and it will be difficult for the team to get all of the red cards.
 Specifically, someone will probably have to give a number 3 clue to Bob as a 1-for-1 on the red 3.
   * Alice sees that if she gives a red clue to Bob *right now* (e.g. before she plays the red 2), then she will be able to "lock-in" a nice 3-for-1 clue.
-Even though the team will lose *Tempo*, this will be incosequential because Bob has a safe discard and Cathy has a safe discard.
+Even though the team will lose *Tempo*, this will be inconsequential because Bob has a safe discard and Cathy has a safe discard.
   * Alice clues red to Bob as a *Selfish Play Clue*.

 ### The Selfish Finesse (A Finesse Through Your Own Hand)